 In Ahearn’s Scientific American article “Carbon-Offset Cowboys Let Their Grass Grow,” here is how it works:

-- Grass absorbs carbon dioxide the same way trees do, but on a smaller scale through photosynthesis, when a plant takes carbon from the atmosphere and uses it to build more plant matter.
-When grasses die or trees are cut down, it releases carbon dioxide into the atmosphere, but their roots also release carbon into the soils’ fungi.
+- Grass absorbs carbon dioxide the same way trees do, but on a smaller scale, through photosynthesis, when a plant takes carbon from the atmosphere and uses it to build more plant matter.
+When grasses die, or trees are cut down, they release carbon dioxide into the atmosphere, but their roots also release carbon into the soil’s fungi.

-- Stephen Porder, a biogeochemist at Brown University, says that when roots or fungi die, it is eaten by some microbe or worm, and a portion of that carbon gets stabilised.
-It gets stuck into a clay mineral or a particle and stays in the soil.
+- Stephen Porder, a biogeochemist at Brown University, says that when roots or fungi die, they are eaten by some microbe or worm, and a portion of that carbon is stabilised.
+It then gets stuck into a clay mineral or particle and stays in the soil.

-- The best way to maximise the amount of carbon absorption in the soil is to maximise grass growth.
+- The best way to maximise the carbon absorption in the soil is to maximise grass growth.

 - Overgrazing and drought are the biggest challenges to carbon sequestration because they prevent plants from putting down healthy roots.